cds-snc/exploration-documentation/ExplorationSprintGuide.md

-## Appendix B: Roles & Responsibilities Matrix
+## Appendix B: Roles and Responsibilities Matrix

 This table is meant to be a suggestion.
 It’s recommended that you review with the sprint team at the beginning of the Exploration to identify if folks want to take one some of the roles.